Centre College Executive and Leadership Team

 Who leads Centre College?

-Centre College is led by Brian Hutzley (Chief Financial Officer & Vice President), along with executives such as Stephanie Cooley (Vice President-Finance and Chief Financial Officer) and John Roush (President).
+Centre College is led by Brian Hutzley (Chief Financial Officer & Vice President), along with executives such as Stephanie Cooley (Vice President-Finance and Chief Financial Officer) and Matthew Hallock (President of the Faculty).

 Who is part of Centre College’s executive team?

-The executive team of Centre College includes leaders such as Brian Hutzley (Chief Financial Officer & Vice President), Stephanie Cooley (Vice President-Finance and Chief Financial Officer), John Roush (President) and other senior executives.
+The executive team of Centre College includes leaders such as Brian Hutzley (Chief Financial Officer & Vice President), Stephanie Cooley (Vice President-Finance and Chief Financial Officer), Matthew Hallock (President of the Faculty) and other senior executives.

 How many executives does Centre College have?